-Side Hustle Diaries: I'm A Full Time Student, Artist, & Ebay Seller
+Side Hustle Diaries: I'm A Digital Artist & Ebay Seller

 Welcome to our Side Hustle Diaries series which is meant to take an inside look at women who are dabbling in or diving head first into working for themselves.
 For more info or if you'd like to participate click here.

 Meet Alicia, she's a full-time student but she also juggles a couple hustles.

 I have two side hustles: the main one is my artwork!
 I am a full-time student currently studying Speech and Language Pathology, but I haven't quite gotten to the part where they pay you yet.
 So while in school, I draw commissions for various organizations/private parties in order to further my art and also make some money!